secretstartups/handbook/finance/sox-internal-controls/quote-to-cash/index.html.md

    - [Verify](https://docs.google.com/document/d/1R9gMomBvTvTAZo6gMP2dsoIFZHPXkitXk_Djlrq71L0/edit) whether the quote object created is as per the signed order form for correctness of rates, product selected and reseller/ customer details.

-   - In case of resellers, verify whether the [discount is as per the discount structure](https://docs.google.com/document/d/1e9zVrdkSzeyZxlmUhCej029vJt38qH8VOuznLb7bVZk/edit) updated in the reseller’s account page.
+   - In case of resellers, verify whether the [discount is as per the deal approval matrix](https://docs.google.com/document/d/1-CH-uH_zr0qaVaV1QbmVZ1rF669DsaUeq9w-q1QiKPE/edit#heading=h.ag75fqu12pf0)

    - Verify if the [quote has been signed](https://docs.google.com/document/d/1hwktzpbhV0dYQjKVXnyzA90RxZ5bFcZN68uR33ClCgE/edit) by the customer.